julia-vscode/docs/docs/src/userguide/plotgallery.md

 Now `Run` this, you can follow the steps [here](https://www.julia-vscode.org/docs/stable/userguide/runningcode/#Running-code-in-the-Julia-REPL-1).

-You will get the following graph as a output in a new tab in VSCode:
+You will get something like the following graph as a output in a new tab in VSCode:

 ![Plot Graph](../images/PlotGallery/PlotGraph.png)